 Research Intern, Psychology, Bangor University, 2014 - 2015

-Powell A, Sumnall H, Kullu C, Owens L, Montgomery C. 2021.
+Powell AK, Sumnall H, Kullu C, Owens L, Montgomery C. 2021.
 Subjective executive function deficits in hazardous alcohol drinkers.
-Journal of Clinical Psychopharmacology, DOI Author Url Publisher Url Public Url
+Journal of Psychopharmacology, DOI Author Url Publisher Url Public Url

-Powell A, Tommerdahl M, Abbasi Y, Sumnall H, Montgomery C. 2021.
-A pilot study assessing the brain gauge as an indicator of cognitive recovery in alcohol dependence Human Psychopharmacology, DOI Author Url Public Url
+Powell A, Tommerdahl M, Abbasi Y, Sumnall HR, Montgomery C. 2021.
+A pilot study assessing the brain gauge as an indicator of cognitive recovery in alcohol dependence Human Psychopharmacology: Clinical and Experimental, 36 DOI Author Url Publisher Url Public Url